cscwcu/workshops/python/04_opencv.md

 [Back: Scikit-learn](03_scikit-learn.md)

-In this section, we will learn how to install OpenCV, a powerful Python library for computer vision and image processing.
+In this section, we will learn about OpenCV, a powerful Python library for computer vision and image processing.
 We will use OpenCV to load, manipulate, and analyze images.

-### Before We Continue

-Before we dive into OpenCV, make sure you have Python and `pip` installed.
-OpenCV can be installed using `pip` and will work on any platform (Windows, macOS, Linux).
+OpenCV is great for a wide range of tasks, including image loading, displaying, processing, and computer vision applications.
+An app that recognizes faces in images, a system that detects objects in videos, and a tool that measures distances in images are just a few examples of what you can build with OpenCV.

-#### Step 1: Installing OpenCV
+### Installing OpenCV

 1. **Open your terminal** (or command prompt) and run the following command to install OpenCV: